ryohlan/next-ts-template/README.md

 ## What is the Cli?

-This project serves a cli for creating new page.
+This project provides a cli for creating new page.
 For example, if you want to add a new page named profile, run `npm run add:page profile` commands:

 ```shell
 npm run add:page profile